Military Exercises and the Duty of Care: Further Follow-Up

 - Are Crown Censures enough to make the MoD accountable when failures in duty of care have been identified?

-The Committee plans to hold a single oral evidence session on Tuesday 21 April 2020.
+The Committee plans to hold a single oral evidence session, the date will be announced later this year.